 - This needs more analysis.
-You need a better understanding of the workload. - You need a better that it is a part of the second of the se - 4.
+You need a better understanding of the workload. - You need a better and the second of the I/O's, packets, jobs, and files are short.
+It improves performance only for long I/O's, packets, jobs, and files are short. - 4.
 It improves performance only for short I/O's, packets, jobs, and files, but who cares for the performance of short I/O's, packets, jobs, and files; its the long ones that impact the system. - 5.
 It needs too much memory/CPU/bandwidth and memory/CPU/bandwidth isn't free. - 6.
 It only saves us memory/CPU/bandwidth and memory/CPU/bandwidth is cheap. - 7.
 There is no point in making the networks (similarly, CPUs/disks/...) faster; our CPUs/disks (any component other than the one being discussed) aren't fast enough to use them. - 8.
 It improves the performance by a factor of x, but it doesn't really matter at the user level because everything else is so slow. - 9.
 It is going to increase the complexity and cost. - 10.
 Let us keep it simple stupid (and your idea is not stupid). - 11.
 It is not simple.
 (Simplicity is in the eyes of the beholder.) - 12.
 It requires too much state. - 13.
 Nobody has ever done that before.
 (You have a new idea.) - 14.
 It is not going to raise the price of our stock by even an eighth.
 (Nothing ever does, except rumors.) - 15.
 This will violate the IEEE, ANSI, CCITT, or ISO standard. - 16.
 It may violate some future standard. - 17.
 The standard says nothing about this and so it must not be important. - 18.
 Our competitors don't do it.
 If it was a good idea, they would have done it. - 19.
 Our competition does it this way and you don't make money by copying others. - It will introduce randomness into the system and make debugging difficult. - 21.
 It is too deterministic; it may lead the system into a cycle. - 22.
 It's not interoperable. - 23.
 This impacts hardware. - 24.
 That's beyond today's technology. - 23.
-It is not soil billiain - 26.
+It is not self.
+I billion - 26.
 Why change-it's working OK.